lineaalba/1DV610-A3/README.md

 - Refactor to more object oriented code
 - Encrypt password

-# Other
+# Both
-- Write use cases
-- Add CSS
+- Add comments to methods that needs to be explained
+- More error handling
+- (Add CSS)